 Explore Options—Find alternatives that allow both parties to keep their integrity.
 Present these as choices, not ultimatums.
-Someone planning to kill someone else might be talked down into just giving him a beating.
+Someone planning to kill someone else might be talked down into just giving them a beating.
 If you have pull with both parties, you might be able to talk to each of them individually and broker an agreement for no weapons; fists only.

 Timing—Approach someone when you can speak privately, and make sure it’s a time that suits them, not just you.
 Only insert yourself into a fight if you’re confident you can help; otherwise you risk increasing the physical harm, not reducing it.

-Body language—Don’t lean forward; Approach with open palms, not clenched fists; Mirror their level of eye contact.
+Body language—Don’t lean forward.
+Approach with open palms, not clenched fists.
+Mirror their level of eye contact.

-Mental prep—Breathe; Remain calm; Don’t approach with preconceived notions of the outcome.
+Mental prep—Breathe.
+Remain calm.
+Don’t approach with preconceived notions of the outcome.